atharva-p/guides/beginner.md

 Used to store key value pairs.
 Passing a key to the dictionary will return the value associated with that key

+Dictionary keys can also have function names as their values

 ### Operations on a dictionary

 ```python